Daeinar/crypto-bib/README.md

+##Warning
+This repository is no longer maintained since there is now an [official version](https://github.com/cryptobib) available!

 ##Crypto Bib

 [Crypto Bib](http://cryptobib.di.ens.fr/) is a BibTeX database containing papers related to Cryptography, with manually checked entries and uniform BibTeX data.